Satay By The Bay In Singapore: What To Eat To Experience Local Flavours

 If you wish to try pork satay, you can find it at City Satay.
 It also sells otah (a type of fish cake) and other types of satay including prawn.

-Skewered and grilled to a tantalizing char, we enjoy biting into its delightful combination of flavours with the aromatic hints of lemongrass, turmeric and cumin.
+Skewered and grilled to a tantalising char, we enjoy biting into its delightful combination of flavours with the aromatic hints of lemongrass, turmeric and cumin.
 It is nice when dipped into the nutty creaminess of the peanut sauce.

 City Satay Prices at Satay by the Bay